What’s the Difference Between a SPIFF and a SPIV?

-Have you ever wondered what the different between a Spiff and a SPIV is?
+Have you ever wondered what the difference between a spiff and a SPIV is?
 The answer: there is no difference–except for the terms different companies choose to use them.
-Spiffs and spivs are basically the same; although, they are used to describe certain long-term sales or incentives.
+Spiffs and SPIVs are basically the same; although, they are used to describe certain long-term sales or incentives.
 Manufacturers and/or employers use spiffs and spivs to promote sales and to incentive their sales teams.
-Sometimes these incentives fail to meet the need of the company, and another incentive is used in its stead.
+Sometimes these incentives fail to meet the need of the company, and another incentive is used instead.
 While some spiffs can be good, others can be bad.
 All spiffs and spivs are not and will never be the same.

 If spiffs are used erroneously, the awards can become illegal.
 Therefore, it is imperative to always review the game plan.
 Make sure all the details, rules and regulations are clear, and everyone understands their part.
-When the program goes and ends well, everyone involved get what they want.
+When the program goes well, the end result can be profitable for everyone.
 Participants get awards, prizes, loyalty points or other incentives.
 Sales teams get bonuses and manufacturers make a profit off new or old products.
 And of course, the retailers get hundreds of potential customers.

 What are Spiffs?